Nominees must be physical therapists who are members of the American Physical Therapy Association.

 The John H.P.
 Maley Lecture Award recipient will be introduced by the son of John H.P.
-Maley and will receive a small gift of appreciation at the time of the lecture.
-The recipient also receives an honorarium of $2,000, reimbursement of up to 2 days of travel and accommodation expenses incurred by the recipient in conjunction with travel for the purpose of delivering the lecture, and complimentary registration to NEXT where the recipient presents his/her lecture.
+Maley and will receive a framed certificate of recognition at the time of the lecture.
+The recipient also receives an honorarium of $2,000; reimbursement of up to 2 days of travel and accommodation expenses incurred by the recipient in conjunction with travel for the purpose of delivering the lecture; and complimentary registration to NEXT where the recipient presents his/her lecture.

 During the online process, the following documents will be required for upload:

-- Letter of nomination (from the nominator) that specifically focuses on the strengths of the nominee in relation to the award criteria, not to exceed 4 pages; and
+- Letter of nomination that specifically focuses on the strengths of the nominee in relation to the award criteria, not to exceed 4 pages

 Submit a Nomination